Learning a quantum computer's capability: Predicting capabilities with few qubits and stochastic errors

 \subsection{Results}

 For each dataset, we trained a CNN and fit an ERM on the same data.
 The prediction accuracy for the trained CNNs and the fit ERMs (f-ERMs) on the test data are summarized in Figs.~\ref{fig:markovian-predictions} and \ref{fig:markovian-heatmaps}.
 Each CNN's hyperparameters were tuned using the procedure described in Section~\ref{ssec:tuning}.
 For every dataset partition, we evaluated the performance of both the CNN and the f-ERM on the full set of test circuits (1660 circuits) using the true success probabilities $s(c)$ (i.e., the test data for $N_{\textrm{circuits}} = 14940$ and $N_{\rm shots} = \infty$).
 Fig.~\ref{fig:markovian-predictions} shows the predictions of trained CNNs and f-ERMs for a single instance of a dataset of each size and shot count.
 We observe that the prediction accuracy of the CNNs generally increases with both increased dataset size (increasing $N_{\textrm{circuits}}$) and reduced shot noise (increasing $N_{\rm shots}$).
-The CNN outperforms the f-ERM for sufficiently large $N_{\textrm{shots}}$ and $N_{\textrm{circuits}}$.
+The CNN outperforms the f-ERM for sufficiently large $N_{\textrm{shots}}$ and $N_{\textrm{circuits}}$, although in our simulations the f-ERM outperforms the CNN a majority of the time..
 An arguably necessary condition for a neural network model for $s(c)$ to be useful is that its prediction accuracy is better than a f-ERM (fitting ERMs is efficient and scalable, and an ERM's parameters can be interpreted), and we observe that our CNNs are satisfying this necessary criteria for sufficiently high-quality training datasets.

 To quantify the accuracy of each model's predictions, in Figs.~\ref{fig:markovian-heatmaps} (a-b) we show the mean KL divergence ($d_{\textrm{KL}}$) and mean $L^1$ error ($d_{L^1}$) for each dataset size and shot count, averaged over the multiple dataset instances (at each value for $N_{\rm circuits}$ and $N_{\rm shots}$).
 The outer and inner squares show the prediction error for the CNN and f-ERM, respectively, as a function of $N_{\textrm{circuits}}$ and $N_{\textrm{shots}}$.
 The CNN's prediction error decreases with increasing training set size and shot count, as quantified by both the KL divergence and the $L^1$ error.
 For example, $d_{L^1} = 0.047$ and $d_{\rm KL} = 0.017$ averaged over the datasets with $N_{\textrm{circuits}} = 90$ and $N_{\textrm{shots}} = 100$, whereas $d_{L^1} = 0.08 $ and $d_{\rm KL} = 0.0006$ averaged over the datasets with $N_{\textrm{circuits}} = 900$ and $N_{\textrm{shots}} = 10000$.
 A moderately accurate ERM can be obtained by fitting to few data (see the blue data in the first column of Fig.~\ref{fig:markovian-predictions}).
 This is because (1) the ERM is a few-parameter model (in this case it has 28 parameters \footnote{These 28 parameters correspond to a readout error rate for each of the 5 qubits, $15=3 \times 5$ single-qubit gate error rates, and $8=4\times 2$ CNOT gate error rates (there are four edges in the connectivity graph, and CNOTs can be applied in each direction on the edge).}), and (2) the f-ERM captures significant aspects of the true, data-generating process (the f-ERM fails to capture the bias in the errors, but it does capture the average error in each gate when applied to a random input state).
 In particular, (when $n \gg 1$) the success rate $s(c)$ of a typical randomized mirror circuit $c$ under a stochastic Pauli error model is well-approximated (although not exactly modelled) by multiplying the probability of a gate causing no error over all the gates in a circuit.
 The f-ERM therefore significantly outperforms the CNN in the small dataset regime.